Towards Logarithmic GLSM: The r-spin case: Cosections and the reduced virtual cycle

 over $\USF := \USF_{\ddata}^{1/r}$.
 Denote by $\pi_{\USF}\colon \cC_{\USF} \to \USF$ the projection, and $\cL_{\USF}$ the universal $r$-spin bundle over $\cC_{\USF}$.

-Throughout the rest of this section, we impose the following condition which is necessary for the cosection construction. \begin{assumption} All marked points are narrow with the zero contact order in $\beta$. \end{assumption}
+Throughout the rest of Section~\ref{sec:virtual}, we impose the following condition on the discrete data, which is necessary for the cosection construction. \begin{assumption} All marked points are narrow and have zero contact order. \end{assumption}